Derick1530/personal-website/content/what-is-a-problem.md

 This person's <mark>current state</mark> is not known, so it isn't obvious if overcoming the obstacle will <mark>transition</mark> the person to their desired state.

-Intuition tells me this person's desired state is a long term goal, so there are many desired states between their current state and their goal.
+However, intuition tells me this person's desired state is a long term goal, so there are many desired states between their current state and their goal.

 ### Problem 1: Defining the problem